ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Pixhawk1/README.md

 ## GPIOs

-The 6 auxillary PWM ports can be used as GPIOs (relays, buttons, RPM etc).
+The 6 auxiliary PWM ports can be used as GPIOs (relays, buttons, RPM etc).
 To use them you need to limit the number of these pins that is used for PWM by setting the BRD_PWM_COUNT to a number less than 6.
 For example if you set BRD_PWM_COUNT to 4 then AUX5 and AUX6 will be